Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-writing-700-articles-changed-my-life.md

 In 2021 I took a nine-day break when I got married, but this year should be an entire streak.

 You can also expect a completely new version coming out soon!
-As I'm writing this, I'm hoping to launch it with this article, but I might be a bit ambitious there.
+As I write this, I'm hoping to launch it with this article, but I might be a bit ambitious there.

-Furthermore, I hope to have some cool engagement and collaborative works with other amazing people.
+Furthermore, I hope to have fantastic engagement and collaborative work with other amazing people.

-And of course the thing you can expect most from me:
+And of course, the thing you can expect most from me:
 Daily tips to help you and me grow every single day.

 ![1% growth each day](https://jamesclear.com/wp-content/uploads/2015/06/Untitled-design-4.png)
 (Image by [James Clear - Atomic Habits](https://jamesclear.com/))

-Even if we grow 1% a day, we are unstoppable in our growth.
+Even if we grow 1% daily, we are unstoppable in our growth.

 ## Conclusion

 Writing every day has changed my life in many ways:

-- It landed me an [amazing job at daily.dev](https://daily-dev-tips.com/posts/how-i-landed-a-job-at-daily-dev/)
+- It landed me an [amazing job daily.dev](https://daily-dev-tips.com/posts/how-i-landed-a-job-at-daily-dev/)
 - made me grow by at least 1% every day
 - I'm meeting so many cool people every single day.

-Besides these apparent wins, it helped me become a better English writer.
+Besides these apparent wins, they helped me become a better English writer.
 (Disclaimer: still has lots of improvement).
 It allowed me to learn about some fantastic products out there.
 And I even became a [Prisma ambassador](https://twitter.com/DailyDevTips1/status/1481260036764704768).